AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 A nice tutorial for the HC-SR501 can be found [here](https://www.makerguides.com/hc-sr501-arduino-tutorial/).

+# External Alarm Contacts

+It is possible to extend the alarm system with external door/windows alarm contacts.
+The description is detailled [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/CodeDetails.md).

 # Code Details
 If you are interested in code details and explanations please read [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/CodeDetails.md) further.